rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

 # FAQ

+- How do I execute some startup code before my command runs?

+    The `new` constructor will execute an `init()` method prior to returning.
+Implement your own ["init"](#init) function which has all of the commands and arguments available to it at that time.

 - Do I need to implement commands?

-    No, but if you don't you must provide the name of the subroutine that will implement your script as the `default` command.
+    No, but if you don't you must provide the name of the subroutine that will implement your script logic as the `default` command.

         use CLI::Simple;

-        sub main {
+        sub do_it {
           my ($cli) = @_;

           # do something useful...